In Brief

 Read the Order Again

 "But you do not believe because you are not my sheep.
 My sheep listen to my voice; I know them, and they follow me.
-I give them eternal life, and they will never perish; no one will snatch them out of my hand.
+I give them eternal life, and they shall never perish; no one will snatch them out of my hand.
 My Father, who has given them to me, is greater than all; no one can snatch them out of my Father's hand."

 JOHN 10:26-29